brucemack/microlink/docs/el_supplement.md

 There are some additional TCP header bytes that can be disregarded.
 The actual message starts at the red mark.

+The added parameter with the hashed challenge/password combination can be seen at the end of the message.

 #### Step 4: Server Sends Second LOGIN-RESULT

 Finally, the server responds with success or failure as one parameter: